yandex-cloud/docs/en/organization/operations/federations/integration-keycloak.md

    1. In the **Archive Format** field, select **Certificate PEM**.
       {#signature}
    1. Click **Select file** and select the certificate to be used for signing authentication requests.
-The certificate is available on the {{org-full-name}} federation information page in the **Sign authentication requests** field.
+The certificate is available on the {{ org-full-name }} federation information page in the **Sign authentication requests** field.

    1. Click **Import**.